123wowow123/chronopin/content.md

 Comment cleanup/backup +
 suggest tag +
 links should be external cleanup
-Polling feature and share on reddit - embed pin test scraping improve today button on search page switch to suggestion tab automatically if non suggestion is empty
+Polling feature and share on reddit - embed pin + test scraping improve today button on search page switch to suggestion tab automatically if non suggestion is empty

-Follow user to be notified of new content

 Bugs:
 scrolling